OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 At this point the tooling we used was:
 - Git was being piloted as a replacement for TFS Version Control.
-- Team City was being piloted as a replacement to TFS 2012.
+- TeamCity was being piloted as a replacement to TFS 2012.
 - No deployment server.
 - No database deployment tools (this is where Redgate’s tooling came in).